 The Benefits of Owning an RV

 The biggest benefit of owning an RV is convenience.
 Thanks to its motor, RVs/motorhomes don’t need to be towed (but can certainly tow a vehicle for day trips into town).
 Setting up your RV and getting ready to move to the next destination takes much less time and effort than towing a trailer.
-RVs, thanks to their spacious living quarters, can fit more people, so you can bring your family along on your next adventure or even host an informal dinner party with other travelers at your campground easily.
+Thanks to their spacious living quarters, RVs can fit more people, so you can bring your family along on your next adventure or even easily host an informal dinner party with other travelers at your campground.

 The Downside to Owning an RV

 Due to its large size, driving an RV can be incredibly intimidating for even the most experienced driver.
 It can take a few trips before owners feel completely comfortable not only driving down the highway but also maneuvering into your campsite safely.

 But the biggest downside to investing in an RV/motorhome is the overall cost.
 As we’ve already discussed, expect to spend six figures on a new RV.
 Plenty of financing options exist, but an investment that size requires serious thought and consideration.

 The initial purchase price is also only part of the overall cost of owning an RV.
 The larger your RV, the more fuel it’ll require.
 While some RVs can get better gas mileage than trucks and SUVs towing a trailer, you’ll still spend a decent chunk of change on gas during your travels.
 The average RV gets 10 miles per gallon of gas, though diesels get better gas mileage.
 Add the cost of insurance and maintenance (which is often much more than a trailer), and you’re likely committing to a hefty expense each year.

 Plus, some homeowners associations and neighborhoods don’t allow RVs to park on the street for extended periods of time, so you’ll need to find alternative storage for a very large vehicle (but we can help).